-Paleo-Interview with Paul R. Murdoch Jr.
+Paleo-Profile with Paul R. Murdoch Jr.

 Paul R. Murdoch Jr. is an avocational paleontologist from Pennsylvania.
 Although he lives in PA, he spends his free-time at his summer house along the Calvert Cliffs of Maryland looking for Miocene marine fossils.
 He has found and donated numerous articulated cetaceans (whales and dolphins) along the cliffs and works closely with the Calvert Marine Museum Paleontologists to help with excavations.
 Paul is president of the Calvert Marine Museum Fossil Club, past president of the Special Friends of the Aurora Fossil Museum, and runs Chesapeake Heritage and Paleontology Tours, which provide fossil tours of the Calvert Cliffs area of Maryland.
 In his interview below, he shares his love of paleontology.